 By Tori Etheridge, BKin, MPT, CN-NINM Therapist, Lead Research Physiotherapist, Healthtech Connex.
 Originally posted at Pain BC.
+Learn more about your brain, and the effects of pain and yoga.

 Chronic pain is linked to our minds through emotions, memory, experiences and mood, and in this way, a form of exercise that targets both the mind and body simultaneously can prove to be extremely beneficial for chronic pain.
 Yoga is one example of an effective pain-reducing exercise, as it does just that – it exercises both the mind and body.